Quantum many-body scars in spin models with multibody interactions: Spin- 1/2 Majumdar-Ghosh model + scalar spin chirarity

 We remark that since the dimer states are integrable boundary states of the spin-$1/2$ Heisenberg chain, one can construct other models involving higher-order conserved charges $Q_{2k+1}$ ($k > 1$) which have the dimer states as QMBS.
 See Refs.~\cite{grabowski1994quantum, GRABOWSKI1995299} for the explicit expressions of $Q_{2n+1}$.

-Another characteristic of scar states is that the expectation values of physical quantities in these states do not match the microcanonical averages.
-Thus, we can identify scar states by comparing the expectation value of an observable for each energy eigenstate.
-Here, we choose the Heisenberg Hamiltonian
+Another characteristic of QMBS is that the expectation values of physical quantities in these states do not match the microcanonical averages.
+Thus, we can identify QMBS by comparing the expectation value of an observable for each energy eigenstate. {Here, we choose the staggered Heisenberg Hamiltonian